Skip to main content

 Electro-Coagulation suffers from some serious drawbacks that need to be addressed before venturing into applying this technology on an industrial scale.
 Among these I list the following:

-- The efficiency of the process (Faradaic Efficiency) is dependant on high conductivity.
+2. The efficiency of the process (Faradaic Efficiency) is dependant on high conductivity.
 In the absence of high TDS, the power consumption becomes prohibitive and this sometimes necessitates salt dosing.
 Water without minerals has a high resistance and energy is lost as heat.
+Simply put, the resistance of the solution increases and more power is lost to heating.

 Parameters to Control